alexander171294/web-poker/README.md

 # web-poker

-This project is for web Angular/Nativescript (Web/Mobile) poker client and Java/Spring websocket backend.
-And persistence of data is provided by mysql.
+This project is an Angular/Nativescript Web/Mobile poker client and Java/Spring websocket backend.
+Additionally, the persistence of data is provided by mysql.

-In the past, i try to start this proyect using php and simple html/javascript/jquery client.
-Now i started this project to continue this ambitious project, but this time using java and angular.
+In the past, i tried to start this proyect using php and simple html/javascript/jquery client, but for various reasons i never finished it.
+Now i started this project to continue this ambitious project, but this time using java and angular/Nativescript.

-Do't worry, I put simple instructions for you to install this without know how to work this technologies.
+Do't worry, I put simple instructions for you to install all without know how to work these technologies.

-This project is only for fun, and i will write the code in long term and including gaps of sleep times.
+This project is only for fun, and i will write the code in a long term and including spaces of times without commit.

 Additionally, sorry for my bad english, i speak spanish and learn english only reading books/papers.